annalisa144/reverdecer/_posts/2018-09-04-chocolate-avocado-mousse.md

 [![](/images/avocado_mousse_thaw_.jpg){:width="60%"}](/images/avocado_mousse_thaw.jpg)

 As you can see, after thawing a little moisture separated, but we stirred it in and it was fabulous.

+Couple things we've tried: cacao nibs and leaving in an avocado pit (packed with nutrients) and found the texture of either distracting.